-Anna is our visual arts program manager.
-She curates, cajoles, encourages and congratulates art installations into existence.
-Anna is also organizer of all things administrative.
-She counts the beans, creates the calendars and balances the books.
-She is fond of saying that it takes whole lot of serious planning and preparation to pull off a random act of silliness, and she loves being the wizard behind the curtain.
+Anna is our visual arts program manager and head bean counter.
+She curates, plans, cajoles, and organizes art installations into existence.
+This means doing everything from dreaming up new programming with Danielle and mentoring artists, to running our volunteer program and planning out traffic patterns and signage.
+She also oversees the budget and operations.
+She is fond of saying that it takes whole lot of serious planning and preparation to pull off a truly random act of silliness, and she loves both the creative and logistical parts of her job.

 She grew up bouncing between cities on both coasts and small towns in rural Montana.
 She spent her childhood building fairy and borrower houses, writing and illustrating stories about magical creatures, gardening with her mother, and listening to stories read by her dad.
 She spent the rest of her time reading voraciously with a dog nearby.
 Anna has always felt most happy when consuming, creating, discussing or scheming art and stories, ideally with a dog nearby.